PaulDMooney/css-grid-blog/BLOGPOST.md

 Our goal is that we want to have a single grid container for the whole site and still have these breakout backgrounds.
 We can achieve this purely in CSS without messing with our html strucure.

-The trick is that we're we use a pseudo element at the row we want to have a breakout background from and assign the background styling to it.
+The trick is that we use a pseudo element at the row we want to have a breakout background from and assign the background styling to it.
 Then we stretch that pseudo element out to the edges of the viewport.

 First we start with a class that has a pseudo element positioned behind its content on the Z-axis:
 ```sass